peterburgner/onthemap/README.md

 # onthemap

-An implementation for one of Udacity's iOS nanodegree challenges
+An implementation for one of Udacity's iOS nanodegree challenges in the second term

 ## Features
 - [x] Users can log in with their Udacity account or sign up with a new one